avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### September 30th, 2020:

+Apparently I was making it more difficult for myself than necessary - the SciPy library can actually solve a lot of the problems I was experiencing.
+Using scipy.signal.sosfilt, I can keep track of a set of Second Order Sections used to calculate a given filter.
+I can also keep track of a set of initial conditions that allows data to be chunked and filtered without signal degradation.
+I'm working on putting this into my program and adding some UI selection tools for it.

 ##### September 27th, 2020:

 In doing research about signal filtering, I have found that the process is a lot more complicated than I thought.
 In order to filter live data (rather than all at once), one needs to perform a variety of computations.
 In the coming days I'll be trying to educate myself on the topic.